yyutong/tp/docs/DeveloperGuide.md

 Step 2.
 Unisave displays a list of existing expenses in the UI.

 Step 3.
-The user executes `sort-a descending` to sort the displayed expenses
+The user executes `sort-t ascending` to sort the displayed expenses
 in descending order of amount.

 The `SortByTimeCommand` sorts the `ExpenseList` stored in `UniSave`  in the specified descending order of time